Vocab-Apps/anki-hyper-tts/TESTINGPROCEDURE.md

 * `pip install --upgrade pip`
 * `pip install -r requirements.txt`
 * copy `~/secrets/hypertts/clt_tts_prod.sh` and `hypertts_services_keys.sh`
+## VNC Access
+* install extra voices, in System settings under Accessibility there is an area for Spoken Content.
+When you click on System voice there is an option to Manage Voices and you can download more there.

 ## Required changes on XcodeClub